The ancient land. The delicious food. The welcoming community. We loved the tiny village of Vavla so much, and we’re sure you will too!

 An apology is in order.

-Our most recent article from Cyprus was quite the tease, hinting at much but revealing little.
+Our previous article was quite the tease, hinting at much but revealing little.
 It’s not much of a blog if that’s going to be our attitude right?

 However, it was a decision we made with good reason, because it simply wasn’t possible to squeeze everything we wanted to say about Vavla into a single slab of text that didn’t bear a strong resemblance to War and Peace!